Vi fløy til Malaga.

 Gjødselen samles opp og brukes til brensel.

-War of the Spanish Succession on behalf of the Habsburg claim to the
+1704 during the War of the Spanish Succession on behalf of the Habsburg claim to the Spanish throne.

 trade passing through the strait.

-gambling, financial services, and cargo ship refuelling services.
+online gambling, financial services, and cargo ship refuelling

-Anglo-Spanish relations as Spain asserts a claim to the territory.
+in Anglo-Spanish relations as Spain asserts a claim to the

-2006, Gibraltar governs its own affairs, though some powers, such
+its own affairs, though some powers, such as defence and

-as defence and foreign relations, remain the responsibility of the
+foreign relations, remain the responsibility of the British

 Etter en uke i Marokko tok vi ferga tilbake til